 - Ship Date

-Some vendors supply an advance ship notice (ASN) to their customers to inform them of an incoming order, which is know as EDI 856.
+Some vendors supply an advance ship notice (ASN) to their customers to inform them of an incoming order, which is known as EDI 856.

 Why Use VMI?